-- 1) The tissue in plants that brings water upward from the roots - 2) A leading global water technology company
+- 1) The tissue in plants that brings water upward from the roots; - 2) a leading global water technology company.

-We're 12,000 people unified in a common purpose: creating innovative solutions to meet our world's water needs.
+We're a global team unified in a common purpose: creating advanced technology solutions to the world's water challenges.
 Developing new technologies that will improve the way water is used, conserved, and re-used in the future is central to our work.
-We move, treat, analyze, and return water to the environment, and we help people use water efficiently, in their homes, buildings, factories and farms.
-In more than 150 countries, we have strong, long-standing relationships with customers who know us for our powerful combination of leading product brands and applications expertise, backed by a legacy of innovation.
+Our products and services move, treat, analyze, monitor and return water to the environment, in public utility, industrial, residential and commercial building services settings.
+Xylem also provides a leading portfolio of smart metering, network technologies and advanced analytics solutions for water, electric and gas utilities.
+In more than 150 countries, we have strong, long-standing relationships with customers who know us for our powerful combination of leading product brands and applications expertise with a strong focus on developing comprehensive, sustainable solutions.

-For more information on how Xylem can help you, go to xyleminc.com
+For more information on how Xylem can help you, go to www.xylem.com